 If you haven’t already done so, make sure you adapt your website to different devices, browsers and operating systems.

-Otherwise, you will lose a large number of users.
+Otherwise, you will lose numerous users.
 Here we introduce you to responsive web design.

 7. Test the website regularly